NRT Product available since Jul 2010

 The use of LSA SAF products in publications is kindly requested to be duly acknowledged:

-DSSF and DIDSSF were provided by the EUMETSAT Satellite Application Facility on Land Surface Analysis (LSA SAF; Trigo et al., 2011)
+MDSSF and DIDSSF were provided by the EUMETSAT Satellite Application Facility on Land Surface Analysis (LSA SAF; Trigo et al., 2011).

 Trigo, I. F., C. C. DaCamara, P. Viterbo, J.-L. Roujean, F. Olesen, C. Barroso, F. Camacho-de Coca, D. Carrer, S. C. Freitas, J. García-Haro, B. Geiger, F. Gellens-Meulenberghs, N. Ghilain, J. Meliá, L. Pessanha, N. Siljamo, and A. Arboleda, 2011: The Satellite Application Facility on Land Surface Analysis.
 Int.
 J. Remote Sens., 32, 2725-2744, doi: 10.1080/01431161003743199

-The DSSF product is generated with a temporal frequency of 30 minutes at the full spatial resolution of the MSG/SEVIRI instrument.
+The DIDSSF product is generated with a daily temporal frequency at the full spatial resolution of the MSG/SEVIRI instrument.
 It is based on the three short-wave MSG/SEVIRI channels (VIS 0.6 µm, NIR 0.8 µm, SWIR 1.6 µm).
 Information on cloud cover is obtained from the output of the Nowcasting and Very Short Range Forecasting Satellite Application Facility (NWC SAF) software.
 Dynamic information on the atmospheric water vapour content comes from the ECMWF numerical weather prediction model.
-Climatologic values are currently used for ozone concentration, aerosol properties, and surface albedo.
+Climatological values are currently used for ozone concentration, aerosol properties, and surface albedo.

-The DSSF product is computed within the area covered by the MSG disk, over four specific geographical regions (Europe, Africa - N_Africa and S_Africa- and South America).
-For each time-slot and geographical region the DSSF estimate and a corresponding processing flag are disseminated in HDF5 format.
+The DSSF product is computed within the area covered by the MSG full disk.
+For each time-slot, the DSSF estimate and a corresponding processing flag are disseminated in HDF5 format.
 The relevant information concerning the data fields is included in the HDF5 attributes.

-In addition to inherent uncertainties due to methodological simplifications, the quality of the DSSF product also depends on the suitability of the cloud mask, the sensor performance (calibration uncertainty), and the accuracy of input information concerning the atmospheric constituents and the surface albedo.
-For each of the different processing flags defined (mainly clear sky and cloudy sky) an estimate for the product accuracy in terms of bias and standard deviation will be given in the Validation Report and Product User Manual.
+In addition to inherent uncertainties due to methodological simplifications, the quality of the DIDSSF product also depends on the suitability of the cloud mask, the sensor performance (calibration uncertainty), and the accuracy of input information concerning the atmospheric constituents and the surface albedo.
+For each of the different processing flags defined (mainly clear sky and cloudy sky) an estimate for the product accuracy in terms of bias and standard deviation are given in the Validation Report and Product User Manual.